Digital Transformation (DX) in Education

 • Dr. Jonathan Wisco, Associate Professor & Director of the Laboratory for Translational Anatomy of Degenerative Diseases and Developmental Disorders, Department of Anatomy & Neurobiology at Boston University (BU) School of Medicine, whose recent work was instrumental in the re-engineering of BU’s medical curriculum, and

-• Brian Moore, Director of Online Learning, Assessment, Examinations & Curriculum Planning at the American Academy of Orthopaedic Surgeons (AAOS), lead for AAOS’s residency online learning platform – Resident Orthopaedic Core Curriculum (ROCK)
+• Brian Moore, Director of Online Learning, Assessment, Examinations & Curriculum Planning at the American Academy of Orthopedic Surgeons (AAOS), lead for AAOS’s residency online learning platform – Resident Orthopedic Core Curriculum (ROCK)

 Delta Think: With the evolving move to digital content and education platforms across the academic landscape, what do you see as some of the most important benefits for your learners?